 Welding lec/lab courses are Open Entry and Open Exit (OE/OE) and are offered concurrently.
 Courses are designed to meet the needs of the students with flexible scheduling options.
 Students may attend full time or part time.
 This is an OE/OE course which does not align with the normal academic calendar.

 Outcome Assessment Strategies

 The student will be assessed on his/her ability to demonstrate the development of course outcomes.
-The methods of assessment may include one or more of the following: oral or written examinations, quizzes, observations, written assignments, visual inspection techniques, welding tests, safe work habits, task performance and work relations.
+The methods of assessment may include one or more of the following: oral or written examinations, quizzes, observations, written assignments, visual inspection techniques, welding tests and task performance.